worknd/hap-gateway/README.md

-# ESP gateway from temperature and humidity sensoe and Apple HomeKit
+# ESP gateway from temperature and humidity sensor and Apple HomeKit
 ## Introduction

 [HomeKit](https://developer.apple.com/homekit/) is a framework developed by Apple for communicating with and controlling connected accessories in a user’s home using iOS devices.
 ESP HomeKit SDK has been developed in-house by Espressif to build Apple HomeKit compatible accessories using ESP32/ESP32-S2/ESP32-C3/ESP8266 SoCs.

-Features of this gsteway:
+Features of this gateway:

 * Support for Xiaomi 2 sensor by BLE (LYWSD03MMC)"
 * Support for DHT11/12 sensor by GPIO"